Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Crustal torsional oscillations

 In order to systematically examine the torsional oscillations by changing the values of $K_0$ and $L$, we adopt the phenomenological EOS proposed by Oyamatsu and Iida~\citep{10.1143/PTP.109.631,PhysRevC.75.015801} (hereafter referred to as OI-EOSs) in this study.
 The OI-EOSs are constructed within the extended Thomas-Fermi theory in such a way that the bulk energy expression reduces to the expression given by Eq.~(\ref{eq:w}) in the limit of $n_{\rm b}\to n_0$ and $\alpha \to 0$, and that the values of $n_0$, $w_0$, and $S_0$ are optimized to reproduce experimental data for masses and charge radii of stable nuclei for given values of $K_0$ and $L$.

-Crustal toroidal oscillations are restored by the elasticity of the crust, which is characterized by the shear modulus, $\mu$.
+Crustal toroidal oscillations are restored due to the elasticity resulting from the crust’s crystalline structure, which is characterized by the shear modulus, $\mu$ (see eq. (\ref{eq:perturbation})).
 The shear modulus depends on the various phases of non-uniform nuclear structures.
 In the phase of body-centered cubic lattice of spherical nuclei, the effective shear modulus, $\mu_{\rm sp}$, has been derived as a function of nuclei number density, $n_i$, the charge number of nuclei, $Z$, and the radius of the Wigner-Seitz cell, $a$, as

 under the assumption that the nuclei are point particles, and taking the average over all possible wave vectors of displacements~\citep{PhysRevA.42.4867,1991ApJ...375..679S} and $1/n_i=4\pi a^3/3$.

 It is theoretically suggested that non-spherical atomic nuclei, the so-called pasta structures, exist at the base of the crust, where the shape of the nuclei changes from spherical to cylindrical, slab-like, cylindrical-hole, and spherical-hole before matter becomes uniform, as density increases.
 The shear modulus in the phase of cylindrical nuclei is estimated as